 The type of surgery the surgeon performs depends on the underlying cause of the radiculopathy.
 For example, in a patient with cervical disc herniation, the disc might be removed and replaced with a bone graft, followed by fusion of that segment of the spine.
 A patient with lumbar radiculopathy caused by a calcified ligament might have part of a vertebra removed to give the offending ligament a little elbow room, so to speak.

-Inspired Spine is a leader in minimally invasive keyhole surgery.
+Inspired Spine is the national leader in minimally invasive spinal surgery.
 We offer a full range of treatments, beginning with more conservative measures and advancing to surgical options in patients with persistent pain.
 Schedule a free consultation to learn more about our conservative treatment path.